United Church of Ludlow Votes to Become Open and Affirming

 In August of 2022, our Building Inclusivity Team (Over time, the following people have been involved on this team: Pastor Michelle, Bob and Ginny Kottkamp, Lisa Hamm-Greenawalt, Bill Kneebone, Christine Boardman and Fra Devine) began meeting to consider the process of preparing for a vote to become Open and Affirming.
 In our review of the church’s history and the process to prepare for a vote, we realized it would be better to start by developing a Mission and a Vision.

-In March of 2023 a team of five members from the church (George Thomson, Pastor Michelle, Christine Boardman, Nancy Martel and )attended a Vital Church Workshop to consider what it means to be a Vital Church.
-This group also agreed we needed a mission and a vision.
-Out of this group emerged the idea of recording our services and sharing them through Okemo Valley Television which we have been doing ever since).
+In March of 2023 a team of five members from the church attended a Vital Church Workshop, and also agreed we needed a mission and a vision.
+Out of this group emerged the idea of recording our services and sharing them through Okemo Valley Television which we have been doing ever since.

-On May 7, 2023 we held “Conversation Church” with a focus from Matthew 22 of what it takes to love our neighbor as ourselves, what people’s hopes for the church were and what we do now (active verbs) and what we aspire to do (also active verbs).
-People then chose the verbs that they thought were most important for our church which led to the formation of our Mission and Vision below, which was passed at our Annual Meeting in January, 2024.
+On May 7, 2023 we held “Conversation Church” with a focus from Matthew 22 of what it takes to love our neighbor as ourselves, what people’s hopes for the church were, what we do now (active verbs) and what we aspire to do (also active verbs).
+People then chose the verbs that they thought were most important for our church, which led to the formation of our Mission and Vision, which was passed at our Annual Meeting in January, 2024.

 In August of 2022, our Building Inclusivity Team (Over time, the following people have been involved on this team: Pastor Michelle, Bob and Ginny Kottkamp, Lisa Hamm-Greenawalt, Bill Kneebone, Christine Boardman and Fra Devine) began meeting to consider the process of preparing for a vote to become Open and Affirming.
 In our review of the church’s history and the process to prepare for a vote, we realized it would be better to start by developing a Mission and a Vision.

-In March of 2023 a team of five members from the church (George Thomson, Pastor Michelle, Christine Boardman, Nancy Martel and )attended a Vital Church Workshop to consider what it means to be a Vital Church.
-This group also agreed we needed a mission and a vision.
-Out of this group emerged the idea of recording our services and sharing them through Okemo Valley Television which we have been doing ever since).
+In March of 2023 a team of five members from the church attended a Vital Church Workshop, and also agreed we needed a mission and a vision.
+Out of this group emerged the idea of recording our services and sharing them through Okemo Valley Television which we have been doing ever since.

-On May 7, 2023 we held “Conversation Church” with a focus from Matthew 22 of what it takes to love our neighbor as ourselves, what people’s hopes for the church were and what we do now (active verbs) and what we aspire to do (also active verbs).
-People then chose the verbs that they thought were most important for our church which led to the formation of our Mission and Vision below, which was passed at our Annual Meeting in January, 2024.
+On May 7, 2023 we held “Conversation Church” with a focus from Matthew 22 of what it takes to love our neighbor as ourselves, what people’s hopes for the church were, what we do now (active verbs) and what we aspire to do (also active verbs).
+People then chose the verbs that they thought were most important for our church, which led to the formation of our Mission and Vision, which was passed at our Annual Meeting in January, 2024.

 Our Mission & Vision